AldenSiaZhengHeng/20196637_software/README.md

 4. There are side bar where the human operator could choose to direct to other pages to perform purchase or refund request order, review chat history or logout.

 # Method to trigger handover in human operator sides
-5. The human operator could enter specific keyword: **"handover"** or **"takeover"** to take control from the chatbot to chat with human.
-After that, they can enter **"return"** to return control back to chatbot to answer user questions.
+5. The human operator could enter specific keyword: **handover** or **takeover** to take control from the chatbot to chat with customer.
+After that, they can enter **return** to return control back to chatbot to answer user questions.

+**remember the handover only trigger with these specific keyword, you can modify the code to make it more convenience.**

 # Customer Side
 6. On the customer sides, the user will be requested to enter the username and there are 3 types of agent allow them to select which are: